Eglinton GO Station

 Scarborough, Ontario

-This redevelopment of an existing commuter rail station includes a new station building, upgraded passenger platforms, new tunnels and stairs, enhanced pedestrian and cycling access, a new mechanical, electrical and IT services building, and a new elevated pedestrian bridge linking the station to parking overflow across Eglinton Avenue.
+The comprehensive redevelopment of this existing commuter rail station introduces a new station building, upgraded passenger platforms, and integrated tunnels and vertical circulation.
+The scope further includes enhanced pedestrian and cycling infrastructure, a dedicated mechanical, electrical, and IT services building, and a new elevated pedestrian bridge that spans Eglinton Avenue to connect the station with overflow parking.

 2015 Canadian Architect Award of Excellence